Board of Directors

 Portia Karegeya, Legal Officer

 Portia earned a Master of Laws from McGill University in 2013 and an LL.B. from the University of Cape Town in 2011, where she also graduated with a bachelor’s degree in Economics and Law.
 At UCLA, she earned an LL.M. degree with honors, received the UCLA-Sonke Health and Human Rights Fellowship, and worked with the Health and Human Rights Law Project.
-A lawyer born in Rwanda, raised in Uganda, and educated in South Africa, Canada, and the U.S., Portia’s research interests span the globe, and have focused on human rights, gender, global health, sexual violence, access to affordable medicines, and freedom of expression and information.
+A lawyer born in Uganda, raised in Rwanda, and educated in South Africa, Canada, and the U.S., Portia’s research interests span the globe, and have focused on human rights, gender, global health, sexual violence, access to affordable medicines, and freedom of expression and information.
 While at UCLA, she earned a specialization in health and human rights in the LL.M.
 Program.
 She was also involved in working with the Iraqi Refugee Assistance Project and the Environmental Rights in the Developing World practicum.
-Her fondest memories from her time at UCLA include taking the course in critical race theory and exploring the city of Los Angeles.
 Following her graduation from UCLA in 2015, she held appointments as a junior fellow at the United Nations University Office of the Rector in Tokyo, a legal researcher for the Global Freedom of Expression and Information at Columbia in New York, and judicial law clerk at the International Court of Justice in The Hague.
 Portia also co-authored an article entitled “Human Rights, Gender, and Infectious Disease: From HIV/AIDS to Ebola” published in Human Rights Quarterly.
 She is currently a legal officer at The Centre for Law and Democracy in Halifax and is admitted to practice in New York.